Dev-Siri/wavelength/README.md

 $ git clone https://github.com/Dev-Siri/wavelength
 ```

+> NOTE: Each of these applications have their .env.example (with the server having .env.docker too), make sure you fill these variables before running them.

+## Web

-Go to the web application and run it with dev mode.
-Make sure you create a `.env.local` file and enter your own credentials as shown in `.env.example`
+Navigate to the `/web` directory, and run the SvelteKit app with dev mode

 ```sh
 $ cd web